Shulchan Aruch: Page layout

 On the margins are various other commentaries and cross references; see below.

 As commentaries on the work proliferated, more sophisticated printing styles became required, similar to those of the Talmud.Additionally, many recent publishers have reformatted this work with the intent to make it more accessible to the reader.

 Beit Yosef

 Its premise and style

 The Shulchan Aruch is largely based on an earlier work by Karo, titled Beit Yosef.
-Although the Shulchan Aruch is largely a codification of the rulings of the Beit Yosef, it includes various rulings that are not mentioned at all in the Beit Yosef, because after completing the Beit Yosef, Karo read opinions in books he hadn't seen before, which he then included in the Shulchan Aruch.
+Although the Shulchan Aruch is largely a codification of the rulings of the Beit Yosef, it includes various rulings that are not mentioned at all in the Beit Yosef, because after completing the Beit Yosef, Karo read opinions in books he had not seen before, which he then included in the Shulchan Aruch.
 In his famous methodological work Yad Malachi, Malachi ben Jacob HaKohen cites a later halachic authority (Shmuel Abuhab) who reports rumors that the Shulchan Aruch was a summary of Karo's earlier rulings in Beit Yosef which he then gave to certain of his students to edit and compile.
 He concludes that this would then account for those seemingly self-contradictory instances in the Shulchan Aruch.